sinhatushar/B.Tech_Project-Yolo-2-3/Dataset/Readme.md

 6. Sentences-train : Same as Sample1.
 Sentences from this folder are used for training.

-7. 1982-train-images-416*416 : 416*416 image representation of sentences made using vector embeddings.
+7. 1982-train-images-416x416 : 416x416 image representation of sentences made using vector embeddings.

-8. 339-train-images.tar.gz : 64*320 image representation of sentences made using vector embeddings.
+8. 339-train-images.tar.gz : 64x320 image representation of sentences made using vector embeddings.

+9. 1747-VOC-refined-416x416-yolo3 : Annotated dataset for 416x416 image for yolo3.

+10. 1747-VOC-refined-416x416-yolo2 : Annotated dataset for 416x416 image for yolo2.